SamuehFDEZ/SamuehFDEZ/README.md

 # Presentation

-Hi! 👋 I'm Samuel, web developer from Valencia, Spain 🇪🇸.
+Hi! 👋 I'm Samuel, web developer from Valencia, Spain 🇪🇸. <br>
+I'm currently studying a specialization of Artificial Inteligence and Big Data

 # About me